Autumn Leaf Pumpkin Pie

 Using decorative piecrust cutters or a sharp paring knife, cut out leaves or desired shapes from the remaining dough round.

 In a small bowl, beat 1 of the eggs.
 Brush the edges of the piecrust with the beaten egg, then arrange some of the cutouts on the edges, pressing them gently so they adhere.
 (Save the remaining egg wash.)
-Refrigerate the baking sheet with the remaining cutouts until ready to bake.
+Place the remaining cutouts on a baking sheet and refrigerate until ready to bake.

 Freeze the pie shell for 15 minutes.